Georgia massage parlors turn into war zones as police unravel deadly shooting scenes

 Police took 21-year-old Robert Aaron Long into custody Tuesday evening

-Eight people were killed in a string of massage parlor shootings in the Atlanta area early Tuesday evening.
+Robert Aaron Long, 21, was arrested some four hours after the first shooting and authorities say he is a suspect in the shootings that occurred at the three different crime scenes.

+Atlanta Police Chief Rodney Bryant said that the investigation is still in its preliminary stages, but the shootings took place at spas where a majority of the employees are Asian and the events in Georgia comes in the wake of a spike in attacks on people of Asian descent across the United States

-Four people were shot and killed and at least one other person was injured at Young’s Asian Massage Parlor in Acworth, Georgia when a gunman entered the spa and opened fire shortly before 5 p.m., according to Captain Jay Baker of the Cherokee County Sheriff's Office.
+Long's killing spree reportedly began shortly before 5 p.m. when four people were shot and killed and at least one other person was injured at Young’s Asian Massage Parlor in Acworth, Georgia,

-Roughly 25 miles south of the scene of that shooting, three Asian women were shot and killed at Gold Spa and one Asian woman was shot and killed at Aromatherapy Spa in northern Atlanta about one hour later, Fox 5 reports.
+Roughly 25 miles south of the scene of that shooting, three Asian women were shot and killed at Gold Spa and one Asian woman was shot and killed at Aromatherapy Spa in northern Atlanta about one hour later, according to WAGA, the Fox-owned television station in Atlanta.

-21-year-old Robert Aaron Long, the suspect in the shootings, was taken into custody shortly before 9 p.m.
-Tuesday, Captain Baker said.
+Long was taken into custody shortly before 9 p.m. according to Cherokee County Sheriff’s Office spokesman Capt.
+Jay Baker.

 Detectives with the Cherokee County Sheriff's Office are coordinating with the Atlanta Police Department in the investigation.